sagemathinc/cocalc/src/packages/database/postgres/schema/README.md

 SET ROLE crm
 ```

-then call `syncSchema` with a different schema that is specific to CRM.
+then call `syncSchema` with a different schema that is specific to something else.
 The result would be tables, indexes, etc., all getting created to match the given schema for that user.
-This way we can easily create the normal tables \(as the smc user\), then create completely different tables for CRM as the crm user, using the exact same code.
+This way we can easily create the normal tables \(as the smc user\), then create completely different tables for something else, using the exact same code.

+NOTE: That said **we do not actually use this capability.**  I wrote this to support some separate CRM integration, which I ended up deleting.

-## Do NOT use a pool
+### Do NOT use a pool

-Since we are changing the role, it's important to not use a pool.
+Since we are supporting changing the role, it's important to not use a pool.
 We make one
-connection, possibly change the role *during that connection*, and use that for
+connection, possibly change the role _during that connection_, and use that for
 all the schema updates.

+Again, violating this wouldn't matter in practice since we do not use this capability.